Slash-4/RFI_scanner/README.md

 #  Getting Started

-Follow these steps to get the service running a Rapberry pi 4/5, this assumes that the Raspberry pi has an network access in order to download the required packages.
+Follow these steps to get the service running a Raspberry pi 4/5, this assumes that the Raspberry pi has an network access in order to download the required packages.
-If the pi is connected over USB to a TinySA spectrum analyzer the script can be launched immediately if not it can still be lauched but it will fail quietly in the background until it is plugged
+If the pi is connected over USB to a TinySA spectrum analyzer the script can be launched immediately if not it can still be lauched but it will fail quietly in the background until it is plugged.
+The python script is lauched as a service on boot, it will monitor the TinySA and store the scans in the scan directory.
+Right now the script is set to store every single scan, but this will be updated soon.

 ## 1. Clone the Repository